Jennifer-JY/bookstore/README.md

 - The UI is responsive and works across devices.

-- To add books to the cart or complete checkout.
+- To add books to the cart and complete checkout via Stripe.

 ## 🛠️ Tech Stack